 Standards and expectations are high and learning is developed through a broad range of engaging and rich educational opportunities.
-We are an ambitious and motivated learning community where students are encouraged to work hard and where they achieve highly.
+We are a dedicated and motivated community which enables our students to work hard and achieve highly.
+However, our school cannot simply be measured by our outstanding outcomes alone; it is also measured the development and character of our young people.